jankammerath/iptvx/README.md

 ## Where to obtain help

 If you need help with [iptvx](http://iptvx.org/), you can obtain it in the [iptvx wiki](https://iptvx.org/Help.html) or throught IRC on FreeNode in the #iptvx channel.
 It is generally recommended to check the wiki before anything else.

-## How to install

-You can install iptvx either through pre-built packages, by getting a released tarball or by cloning the git repository and then compiling yourself.
-All information on how to install iptvx can be obtained from the [Installation instructions](https://iptvx.org/Installation.html).